wltrimbl/cmsc13600-course-materials/docs/HW-0-Git.md

 Complete the following steps to actually use git for the class:
 1. Create a [github.com] account if you don't have one already.
 (You can delete it at the end of class if you wish.)
-2. Follow the github classrooms link https://classroom.github.com/a/X5AnY8BE to associate your github username with the course, and it will copy the template repository for you.
+2. Follow the github classrooms link TBA to associate your github username with the course, and it will copy the template repository for you.
 3. This will give you a repository with a name like `https://github.com/CMSC13600-Aut2024/cmsc13600-project-bobbob`